 Engineering students get a feel for industry

-The first visit was to MVV Environment Baldovie and was attended by NC Engineering students.
-MVV is one of Germany’s leading energy companies with their activities focussing on providing a reliable, economical, and environmentally-friendly supply of energy to industrial, commercial, and private household customers.
+NC Engineering students attended the first visit to MVV Environment Baldovie.
+MVV is one of Germany’s leading energy companies, focusing on providing a reliable, economical, and environmentally friendly supply of energy to industrial, commercial, and private household customers.

-In November 2017, MVV entered a contract with Dundee City and Angus Councils to manage their residual waste (that is waste left over after recyclable materials have been removed).
+In November 2017, MVV entered into a contract with Dundee City and Angus Councils to manage their residual waste (left over after recyclable materials have been removed).
 MVV endeavours to fulfil the requirements of the Scottish Government’s hierarchical Zero Waste priorities on:

 1. reduce